Improving Frontline Responses to High Impact Domestic Violence

 - Ministrstvo za notranje Zadeve (Slovenia)

-- The University of Edinburgh (United Kingdom)
+- University of Glasgow (United Kingdom)

 - Foresee Kutatocsoport Nonprofit Kozhasznu KFT (Hungary)